anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 ## Barnabas the Apostle (11 June)

 11 June occasionally falls before Trinity (20 June at the latest).

+According to rule 6 at the top of the [lectionary](https://www.churchofengland.org/prayer-and-worship/worship-texts-and-resources/common-worship/churchs-year/lectionary#p539a),

+> If there are only two readings at the principal service on ... the Festivals of ...
+Barnabas ..., the reading from the Acts of the Apostles must always be used.

 ## The Birth of John the Baptist (24 June)